Braytendo/BetterFixedCameraControls/README.md

 And I can assure you, it feels much better playing this way.
 If you don't believe me, try testing the script yourself! :D
 <br>
 <br>
-<b>NOTE: This script was written for my own game project using the Rewired Plugin for input.
+<b>NOTE: This script was written for my own game project using the Rewired Unity Plugin for input.
 I cleaned a few things up, but you'll need to tweak some code to get it to work (or consider getting Rewired from the asset store, it's pretty great for controller setup).
 For example, switching out all the references to "player" with your own input methods.
 There might be some other parts you need to modify, but the majority of the heavy lifting has been accomplished here.</b>